tripsnek/tmf/README.md

 ### Step 1: Create Your Model

-Create a new file `blog.ecore` in VSCode.
-The TMF Ecore Editor will auto-initialize it with:
+Create a new file `<your-model-name>.ecore` in VSCode.
+The TMF Ecore Editor will auto-initialize it with a package:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>